julianantonuccio/mercado-libre-challenger-front-end/README.md

 The container-content model was also used, where the graphic part of the component logic is divided.
 For Sass what I did was create a mini-css framework and reuse the generated classes in all the components

 * In the package.json there is a 'proxy' line that generates a bridge between the back-end and the front-end

 ### Why not use redux?
-In my opinion, the state management required by this app was not complex enough to use this model.
+In my opinion, the states management required by this app was not complex enough to use this model and this library are deprecated.

 ## SEO
 To improve SEO, use "react-helmet" with which I update the title of the page every time a search is performed, in addition to updating the meta tags with the information from the current search.
-Also all the content of the site was organized semantically respecting the hierarchy of the elements in HTML 5.
+Also all the content of the site was organized semantically respecting the hierarchy of the elements in HTML 5 and it´s responsive.

 ## Usability
-Components with help texts were added to carry out a search or in case there were no results, report it.
+Components with help texts were added to carry out a search or in case there were no results.
 Regarding the items resulting from a search, it was added that the entire item is a link, which facilitates access to it.
 Facebook-style loadings were also created to reassure the user.

 __Responsive__